-In our study, sequencing of the bisulfite converted genome of Arabidopsis thaliana isolated from flower buds was performed (Lister et al., 2008).
-We developed a method, dubbed "MethylC-seg", in which fragmented genomic DNA is ligated to sequencing adapters where all cytosines are methylated.
-Subsequent bisulfite conversion of the ligated genomic DNA does not convert the sequence of the methylated-adapters, and amplification with primers complementary to the adapters yields a library amenable to sequencing (Figure 1).
-We mapped reads of 49-56 bases to the Arabidopsis thaliana genome, removing potential clonal reads that shared the same start site and reads that aligned to multiple positions in the genome to retain over 39 million reads that yielded ~2.0 gigabases of unique MethylC-seq sequence.
-Approximately 79% of all cytosines in the genome were covered with at least two reads, with an average coverage of 16x, or 8x per strand of the genome.
-We identified over 2.2 million methylcytosines in the Arabidopsis thaliana flower bud nuclear genomes, and, as also observed by Cokus et al., while the majority was identified in the CG context (55%), significant proportions were identified in the CHG and CHH contexts (23% and 22%, respectively).
-A parallel analysis using the methylcytosine immunoprecipitation methodology (Zhang et al. 2006) and hybridization to tiling microarrays with the same sample showed MethylC-seq to be significantly more sensitive, identifying 48.3% of the methylcytosines in regions not predicted as methylated by microarray based detection, including genic, promoter, telomeric and repetitive regions (Lister et al., 2008).
+In our study, sequencing of the BS-converted genome of A. thaliana isolated from flower buds was performed (Lister et al. 2008).
+We developed a method, dubbed "MethylC-seq," in which fragmented genomic DNA is ligated to sequencing adapters where all cytosines are methylated.
+Subsequent BS conversion of the ligated genomic DNA does not convert the sequence of the methylated adapters, and amplification with primers complementary to the adapters yields a library amenable to sequencing (Fig. 1).
+We mapped reads of 49-56 bases to the A. thaliana genome, removing potential clonal reads that shared the same start site and reads that aligned to multiple positions in the genome, to retain over 39 million reads that yielded ~2.0 Gb of unique MethylC-seq sequence.
+Approximately 79% of all cytosines in the genome were covered with at least two reads, with an average coverage of $16 \times$, or $8 \times$ per strand of the genome.
+We identified over 2.2 million methylcytosines in the A. thaliana flower bud nuclear genomes, and, as also observed by Cokus et al. (2008), while the majority was identified in the CG context (55%), significant proportions were identified in the CHG and CHH contexts (23% and 22%, respectively).
+A parallel analysis using the methylcytosine immunoprecipitation methodology (Zhang et al. 2006) and hybridization to tiling microarrays with the same sample showed MethylCseq to be significantly more sensitive, identifying 48.3% of the methylcytosines in regions not predicted as methylated by microarray-based detection, including genic, promoter, telomeric, and repetitive regions (Lister et al. 2008).